A Comprehensive Guide to the H1B Visa: Your Path to a US Career Skip to main content Skip to footer

 Adjustment Status

-Process allowing individuals currently residing within US borders change their immigration status
+Process allowing individuals currently residing within US borders change their immigration status.

 Frequently Asked Questions:

-Question: What is an H-1B visa?
+Q1: What is an H-1B visa?

-Question: How long does it take to get an H-1B?
+Q2: How long does it take to get an H-1B?

 Answer: Yes!
 Many individuals transition from H-1B status into permanent residency adjustment processes facilitated by their employers.

-Question: Is there any cap on how many H-1B visas can be issued?
+Q4: Is there any cap on how many H-1B visas can be issued?

-Question: What happens if my H-1B petition gets denied?
+Q5: What happens if my H-1B petition gets denied?

 Schiller University partner for dual degrees: University of Roehampton London Logo